Pharmacokinetics and pharmacodynamics of lysergic acid diethylamide microdoses in healthy participants

 Mood and cognition after administration of low LSD doses in healthy volunteers: A placebo controlled dose-effect finding study

-This fourth publication on the administration of a microdose of LSD (5, 10, or 20 µg) found enhanced attention, slower information processing, more positive mood, and increased anxiety and confusion.
-Again, the results are small and quite ambiguous.
+This is the fourth publication on the administration of a microdose of LSD (5, 10, or 20µg).
+The double-blind, placebo-controlled study (n=24) found enhanced attention, slower information processing, more positive mood, and increased anxiety and confusion.
+Again, the results are small and ambiguous.

 PDF of Pharmacokinetics and pharmacodynamics of lysergic acid diethylamide microdoses in healthy participants